Last week1 I mentioned that I'd be participating in the Acerola Jam 02 and things have gone swimmingly.

 await cleanup_dead_targets(battle_stats,targets,caster,ledger,animation_player)

-statement.
+Yup, the dirty part of all this is that there exists an abstraction below Effect called EffectType that actually determines the mutation applied to the BattleStats.
+In some sense, a good 90% of the game logic is going to go in one big switch statement.
 But before you think this is the worst thing ever, consider how many different types of state changes actually occur in card games?

 All things considered, once you've reasoned your way through how the life cycle of how cards operate with applying/mutating/triggering effects, the actual changes that take place to state mostly boil down to changing health values, shuffling things(quite literally sometimes) around, and ticking some clocks up and down.
 So, I really don't mind having all this stuff in one switch.
 Frankly, I think it's simpler this way.

-has to be played in some way so the player can see things exploding and how their decisions are affecting the world, so for every case in that switch, we also need a case in the animation player with an accompanying animation.
+Now animations are a bit of a different story.
+Each LedgerEntry has to be played in some way so the player can see things exploding and how their decisions are affecting the world, so for every case in that switch, we also need a case in the animation player with an accompanying animation.

 func death_animation(enemy_repr: Node2D) -> Signal: